Women’s Adventure: Explore and Race in Patagonia’s Epic Wilderness

-Come experience the epic wilderness that is Chilean Patagonia.
+Come experience the epic wilderness that is Chilean Patagonia on our first women’s-only adventure.
 Our expedition will start in Santiago, Chile where we will explore the city and take in the culture before heading south to Puerto Natales.
-After overnighting there, we will make our way to Rio Serrano, just south of Torres del Paine National Park.
+After overnighting in Puerto Natales, we will make our way to Rio Serrano, just south of Torres del Paine National Park.
 At minus 51 degrees latitude, due east of the Great Southern Ice Field, it is said that here you can experience all four seasons in one day.
-From here, we will explore, race in the Patagonia International Marathon, kayak, hike, visit Grey Glacier, and commune with one of the least explored regions of the planet.
+While in Torres del Paine, we will explore, race in the Patagonia International Marathon, kayak, hike, visit Grey Glacier, and commune with one of the least explored regions of the planet.

 Gearing up and Winding Down in Santiago